-To prevent the formation of chilblains or improve your appearance is appropriate to use those plants to improve the blood circulation.
+To prevent the formation of chilblains or improve their appearance it is appropriate to use internal remedies that improve blood circulation.

-Plants that improve the circulation can be found in the following section:
+Plants that improve the circulation are, for example:

 Potatoes: (Solanum tuberosum.)
 It is considered appropriate, in external use, in the form of ointment on sore areas of the body to combat pain and reduce inflammation or to heal the wounds, being interesting in cases of shock, sprains, blisters, bruises, burns, including burns from the sun or the cold - freezing - and frostbite (To do what you do is peel several potatoes and mash.
 Filter the juice with a cloth and apply on affected area) (Also can be applied peeled potato slices on the affected body part)

 Walnut: (Regal Juglans) is used to stimulate the circulation in the feet or hands where chilblains have occurred.
 (Make a decoction with a handful of dried leaves for a liter of water.
 Pour the contents into a bowl and add water until warm without disturbing.
 Fill another bowl with cold water.
 Implement alternative bathrooms with a duration of about 2 minutes hot water and about 20 seconds in the cold)